About 7-8 years ago I started making miniatures myself and I made this small backyard shed. So let me show you some of my personal work.

 - little doghouse and drinking trough, all made by me

-- the little side table, cake, and cake holder was all made by me.
+- the little side table, cake, and cake holder were all made by me.
 The teapots were a gift from a dollhouse magazine subscription.
 Would you like to know what is on the market, have a look at my article about that: Dollhouse magazines.

 - the cake holder was actually made from buttons that otherwise I would have thrown away.
 Glued together and then sprayed with silver acrylic paint.
 Would you like some more ideas on how to make miniatures from trash or everyday items?
 Have a look here.